MackeyK24/FixAnimationController/README.md

 12...
 PLEASE CREATE ALL CODE, NEVER LEAVE UN-IMPLEMENTED FUNCTIONS

 Please evaluate my existing `AnimationState.ts` and `machine.json` file from the repo to understand the structure of the machine property.

-MOST IMPORTANT...
+# IMPORTANT

+KEEP IT SIMPLE, DONT WAST ACU AND TIME WITH TEST

+FOCUS ON SAMPLING THE ANIMATION CLIPS, BLENDING THE VALUES FROM LAYERS USING AVATAR MASK

 All the information you need is in the `machine.json` machine object which is currently working using my legacy TOOLKIT.AnimationState class.
 It just has performance issues, hence us making a new TOOLKIT.AnimationController from scratch to fix those issues.

 # DOCUMENTATION